FHOOEAIST/neo4j-imdb/README.md

 able to use the provided importer the mentioned files (`name.basics.tsv`, `title.principals.tsv`, `title.basics.tsv`) have to be included in the resources folder of this project.

+The imdb data is available under the following link [https://datasets.imdbws.com/](https://datasets.imdbws.com/), and the documentation to the interfaces can be found here [https://www.imdb.com/interfaces/](https://www.imdb.com/interfaces/).

 ### Neo4j database

 In order to import the data a neo4j database has to be running on your system.
 The configuration of the connection